JS Ariake (DD-109): Design

 The hull design was completely renovated from first-generation DDs.
 In addition to increasing the size in order to reduce the underwater radiation noise, both superstructure and hull was inclined to reduce the radar cross-section.
-There is however no angled tripod mainmast like the one of the American Arleigh Burke-class destroyer because of the heavy weather of the Sea of Japan in winter.
+There is however no angled tripod mainmast like that of the American Arleigh Burke-class destroyer because of the heavy weather of the Sea of Japan in winter.
 The aft was designed like a "mini-Oranda-zaka" as with the Kongō class to avoid interference between helicopters and mooring devices.
 Destroyers built under the First Defense Build-up Plan, including the former Murasame class, adopted a unique long forecastle style called "Oranda-zaka".

 The engine arrangement is COGAG as same as Asagiri class, but a pair of engines are updated to Spey SM1C.
-And the remaining one pair are replaced by LM2500, same as Kongō class.
+And the remaining pair are replaced by LM2500, same as Kongō class.

 Construction and career

 Ariake was laid down on 18 May 1999 at Mitsubishi Heavy Industries in Kobe as part of the 1997 plan and launched on 16 October 2000.
 Commissioned on 6 March 2002, the vessel was incorporated into the 6th Escort Corps of the 2nd Escort Corps and deployed to Sasebo.

 On 13 September 2020, she departed from Sasebo base for the Gulf of Aden off the coast of Somalia as the 37th dispatched anti-piracy action water squadron.

+The ship participated in Exercise Malabar 2024 which was held from 8 to 18 October.